The Wealth of Nations: United States

+Translations

+The Wealth of Nations was translated into French, German and Spanish in the late 18th century.

+The French version by Germain Garnier was not the first to appear, but is regarded as better than earlier translations.
+In the 1840s, famous economist and free trader, Adolphe Blanqui, supplemented Garnier's translation with notes and comments by the principal economists in Europe.

+The Spanish Inquisition banned The Wealth of Nations in French translation, but José Alonso Ortiz was able to publish a virtually complete Spanish translation (although he appears to have self-censored the text as it relates to usury).
+This translation, which was dedicated to Manuel Godoy, has remained in print, although it has been modernised by later editors.

 Modern evaluation

 With 36,331 citations, it is the second most cited book in economics published before 1950, behind Karl Marx's Das Kapital.

 George Stigler attributes to Smith "the most important substantive proposition in all of economics" and foundation of resource-allocation theory.
 It is that, under competition, owners of resources (labour, land, and capital) will use them most profitably, resulting in an equal rate of return in equilibrium for all uses (adjusted for apparent differences arising from such factors as training, trust, hardship, and unemployment).
 He also describes Smith's theorem that "the division of labour is limited by the extent of the market" as the "core of a theory of the functions of firm and industry" and a "fundamental principle of economic organisation."

 Paul Samuelson finds in Smith's pluralist use of supply and demand—as applied to wages, rents, and profit—a valid and valuable anticipation of the general equilibrium modelling of Walras a century later.
 Moreover, Smith's allowance for wage increases in the short and intermediate term from capital accumulation and invention added a realism missed later by Malthus and Ricardo in their propounding a rigid subsistence-wage theory of labour supply.

+Modern scholarship emphasizes that Adam Smith used the metaphor of the “invisible hand” sparingly and in specific contexts, rather than as a universal law of market harmony.
+Smith highlighted the unintended consequences of individual self‑interest, but he also acknowledged the dangers of monopolies and supported certain forms of state intervention.
+Later economists developed related interpretations: Friedrich Hayek, for example, argued that prices function as information signals that coordinate dispersed knowledge in society, allowing individuals to adjust their actions without central direction.